Product-Marketing Management: From 0 to 1 — Part II

 Professional communities and training.
 There are several paid professional communities that provide training courses on the basics/advanced concepts, tools and jargon of the PMM realm.
 Among them you will find Pragmatic Marketing and the Product Marketing Alliance (PMA).

 Another way people find useful is to simply read or listen to professional books, while talking to PMMs in their network.
 Some people prefer a good mix of all of these.
 I encourage you to figure out what’s the best way for you to learn, practice and develop your skills — per the amount of time and other resources you have.

 I personally took Pragmatic Institute courses and have found them extremely useful.
 I am also a paying member of PMA — which gives me access to a lot of templates and tools.
 But that wasn’t how I got into this space.
 I evolved into it naturally in the B2C realm, and when I moved to the states, surrounded by B2B opportunities and some helpful peers.
 I decided to cross over, and focus on mitigating the gaps between the two categories.
 Needless to say that the product-led growth movement couldn’t have gained momentum at a better time :)

 These three blind men represent practitioners at different mastery levels, or the same practitioner, in different stages of their training.

 Intermediate Level.
-The second blind men — is now leaning more closely to his walking stick, and to the log, processing with small, but faster steps, letting his body be closer to the where the stick meets the log.
+The second blind men — is now leaning more closely to his walking stick, and to the log, proceeding with small, but faster steps, letting his body be closer to where the stick meets the log.

 Advacned Practioner.
 The third blind men — no longer needs his stick.
 He can progress quickly by sending his arms forward, and move their bodyweight forward seamlessly.